 Let’s go through a common business scenario to share some thoughts on the best ways to use text messaging and email.

-How to Use Text Messaging with Email
+How to Use SMS Messages with Email

 Every business needs new leads to thrive.
 Whether a sales prospect, job candidate, student, patient or client1, our prospects are what drive new business growth.

 Just as you need new leads, so does your competition.
 That’s why our markets are so noisy, and our prospects overwhelmed with promotional communications.
 Your competition is doing many of the same things that you are to attract and engage those new opportunities.

 Not when you blend text messaging with email!
 Here’s an example of how to innovate your communication strategy to increase your pipeline volume.

 - First, SMS messages get 6X the responses of emails.
 Our customers actually report 75% response rates.
 Use text messaging to attract your new leads.
 Create an opt-in to your text messaging campaigns with an offer that’s compelling to your markets.

 - You’ll receive the responses you want.
 Just be sure that you manage the text messaging consent in a legally compliant manner.